 Iowa Senior Medicare Patrol (SMP) is a program that empowers and assists to prevent, detect and report health care fraud, errors and abuse.

-Elderbridge has specially trained volunteers and staff to reach out to Medicare and Medicaid beneficiaries, their families, and caregivers through counseling and education to answer your questions.
+Elderbridge works with the Iowa SMP program to schedule specially trained volunteers who conduct outreach programs to Medicare and Medicaid beneficiaries, their families, and caregivers through counseling and education to answer your questions.

-To schedule an SMP presentation or to become an SMP volunteer in your area please call the Elderbridge SMP Coordinator at 1-800-243-0678 Extension 7079.
+To schedule an SMP presentation or to become an SMP volunteer in your area please call the Elderbridge at 1-800-243-0678.

 What is Healthcare Fraud, Errors or Abuse?